Kunpengopterus: Description

 Kunpengopterus sinensis has an elongated head, 10.7 cm long.
 The cervical vertebrae too are relatively long.
 The naris is confluent with the antorbital fenestra, but these large openings are still partly separated by a broad and anteriorly directed processus nasalis which has itself a small vertical tear-shaped opening.
 A low bony crest is present on the skull, just behind the eyes; preserved soft tissue shows it was elongated by cartilage and a yellow discolouration indicates it was perhaps enlarged to the back by a skin flap.
 There is no sign of a crest on the snout or of a keel under the lower jaws.
 The back of the skull is rounded.
 Kunpengopterus has a long stiff tail.
 The fifth toe is also long and strongly curved.

 K. antipollicatus has an opposable pollux or thumb, which is rare amongst non-mammals.
+K. antipollicatus has also been called the "Monkeydactyl", because of the thumbs.

 Biology

 Sexual variation

 The first Kunpengopterus specimen in which sex could be confidently identified was specimen ZMNH M8802 in the collections of the Zhejiang Museum of Natural History, nicknamed "Mrs T" (short for "Mrs Pterodactyl"), originally described by Lü Junchang and colleagues in January 2011 as a specimen of Darwinopterus.
 In 2015, Wang e.a. reassigned the "Mrs T" specimen to Kunpengopterus, and in 2021 it was classified as a specimen of the new species Kunpengopterus antipollicatus.
 This specimen was preserved with the impression of an egg between its thighs in close association with its pelvis.
 This specimen had a broad pelvis and lacked any evidence of a crest.
 The egg was probably expelled from the body during decomposition, and its association with the Kunpengopterus individual was used to support the hypothesis of sexual dimorphism.

 However, this hypothesis has been criticized.
 Pterosaur researcher Kevin Padian questioned some of the conclusions drawn by Lü et al., suggesting in a 2011 interview that, in other animals with elaborate display crests (such as ceratopsian dinosaurs), the size and shape of the crests change dramatically with age.
 He noted that the "Mrs T" specimen may simply have been a sub-adult which had not yet developed a crest (most animals are able to reproduce before they are fully grown).
 Furthermore, a rigorous analysis of wukongopterid variation published in 2017 noted that crests among wukongopterids were subject to a large amount of individual variation, and that there was no consistent dimorphism in the pelvic anatomy of crested and uncrested wukongopterid specimens.